 Until recently, TIF’s seemed to be viewed by every mayor as a means of inexpensive financing for a pet project.
-Such a perspective has lead to abuse, the cost of which will ultimately be borne by bond holders.
+Such a perspective has lead to abuse, the cost of which will ultimately be borne by bond holders and other local taxpayers.

 The Truth about Tax incentives and TIFs